byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 ### Initialize Authenticators

 Defines GitHub and LDAP authenticators for user login and request quotas.
 This is consistent across all `flask_*_user_management.py` scripts.
-The code blocks for either LDAP or GitHub can be commented out if you are not planning to use it as an authenticator.
+The code blocks for either LDAP or GitHub should be commented out if you are not planning to use it as an authenticator.

 ```python
 om maeser.user_manager import UserManager, GithubAuthenticator, LDAPAuthenticator